allegheny-college-sandbox/cmpsc-fall-2019-lab-07-solution/README.md

 PAGE COUNT
 ```

-* An estimate of how many "linear feet" his collection currently takes up so that he can buy a shelf using the following forumula converting page counts to linear feet:
+* An estimate of how many "linear feet" his collection currently takes up so that he can buy a shelf using the following formula converting page counts to linear feet:

 ```
 (NUMBER OF PAGES) * .005 = (WIDTH OF BOOK IN INCHES)